AstraZeneca/runnable/docs/concepts/the-big-picture.md

 === "parallel"

-    A step that has a defined number of [parallel workflows](parallel.md) executing simultaneously.
+    A step that has a definite number of [parallel workflows](parallel.md) executing simultaneously.

      In the below visualisation, the green lined steps happen in sequence and wait for the previous step to